apache/tomcat-native/README.txt

 What is it?
 -----------

-The Apache Tomcat Native Library is an optional component for use with Apache Tomcat that allows Tomcat to use OpenSSL as a replacement for JSSE to support TLS connections.
+The Apache Tomcat Native Library is an optional component to use with Apache Tomcat that allows Tomcat to use OpenSSL as a replacement for JSSE to support TLS connections.